 > Medicare Preclusion List: In addition to the LEIE and SAM.gov, CMS recently developed a provider preclusion list specific to several Medicare programs.
 Each month, the OIG provides LEIE data for inclusion on the updated Medicare Preclusion List.
 However, as outlined in an earlier article, these lists are not entirely consistent because the criteria for inclusion on the Medicare list differs from the OIG’s list.
 Medicare managed care and Part D plans are required to screen against this list on a monthly basis.

 44 states and jurisdictions currently maintain their own Medicaid exclusion lists.
 As Medicaid plans identify fraudulent behavior by their contractors and vendors, they are required to notify their state Medicaid fraud agency, often know as the Medicaid Fraud Control Unit (MFCU).
 If the MFCU finds that fraudulent activity has occurred, the provider’s name is added to the state Medicaid exclusion list.
 MFCUs are then required to submit their exclusion data to the HHS OIG for inclusion on the LEIE.

 Under Section 1128 of the Social Security Act (SSA), the OIG can impose two types of exclusions – mandatory and permissive.
 The effect of both mandatory and permissive exclusions is the same.
 These exclusions share many commonalities:

-> Either can place a provider or business on the OIG Exclusion List;
+> Both can place a provider or business on the OIG Exclusion List;